 Are hotels expensive in Iceland?
 How much will we pay for a room in Iceland?

-The average price of accommodation in Iceland is $140 (ISK 19K).
-If you are looking for the cheapest accommodation: in a cheap one-star hotel you will pay: $93 (ISK 13K) and if you like hostels, you'll spend the night there for: $72 (ISK 9.9K).
-The cost of a room in a 2-star hotel is Iceland in $120 (ISK 16K).
-3-star hotels offer accommodation on average for $190 (ISK 26K) Overnight stay in 4-star hotel costs $260 (ISK 36K) in Iceland If you are looking for the best conditions for your stay, then in 5-star hotels that will provide much more luxury you will have to pay $760 (ISK 100K)
+The average price of accommodation in Iceland is $136 (ISK 16.6K).
+If you are looking for the cheapest accommodation: in a cheap one-star hotel you will pay: $91 (ISK 11.1K) and if you like hostels, you'll spend the night there for: $71 (ISK 8.64K).
+The cost of a room in a 2-star hotel is Iceland in $116 (ISK 14.2K).
+3-star hotels offer accommodation for an average price of $184 (ISK 22.4K) Overnight stay in a 4-star hotel costs $255 (ISK 31.1K) in Iceland If you are looking for the best conditions for your stay, then in 5-star hotels that will provide much more luxury you will have to pay $741 (ISK 90.3K)

 And if the trip plans are simply for a given region of the world, then maybe it will come out cheaper than in Iceland in nearby countries?
 See prices in: Faroe Islands, United Kingdom, Ireland, Isle of Man, and Norway.